renatahodovan/grammarinator/README.rst

     *Grammarinator* uses the `ANTLR v4 grammar`_ format as its input, which makes existing grammars (lexer and parser rules) easily reusable.
-However, because of the inherently different goals of a fuzzer and a parser, inlined code (actions and conditions, header and member blocks) are most probably not reusable, or even preventing proper execution.
+However, because of the inherently different goals of a fuzzer and a parser, inlined code (actions and conditions, header and members blocks) are most probably not reusable, or even preventing proper execution.
 For first experiments with existing grammar files, ``grammarinator-process`` supports the command-line option ``--no-actions``, which skips all such code blocks